manjku/nxos_ansible_playbooks/Ansible-NXOS/grpc_status_report/README.md

 # Overview
+This playbook runs a sample command, gathers some facts, and generates an HTML summary report.
+The playbook can send the report as an HTML attachment.
+The report is pure HTML + CSS, with no external dependencies or javascript.

-# Sample html report
+## Sample html report

 ![Screenshot1](grpc_status_1.png)
 ![Screenshot2](grpc_status_2.png)
 ![Screenshot3](grpc_status_3.png)

-This playbook runs a sample command, gathers some facts, and generates an HTML summary report.
-The playbook can send the report as an HTML attachment.

-The report is pure HTML + CSS, with no external dependencies or javascript.

 ## Contents
 ```